 It is vital to think about how to maximise your income if you are struggling with debt, or finding it hard to make ends meet.
 However, whatever your financial situation, securing additional income or identifying savings can really improve your quality of life.

-Advice NI has a handy guide available to get you thinking about how you may be able to maximise your income.
+The Money Advice Service has information available to get you thinking about how you may be able to maximise your income.

 Check Your Benefit Entitlements